 Food Preparation and Nutrition

-The Food department has two teachers, Mrs Ruth (Head of Department) and Mrs Warren, who are supported by a dedicated technician, Mrs Harrington.
+The Food department has three teachers, Mrs Ruth (Head of Department), Mrs Warren and Mrs Datta, who are supported by a dedicated technician, Mrs Double.

 The department has two well equipped stainless steel kitchens, enabling classes of up to 22 students to cook independently.
-At KS3, students have three lessons every two weeks – a theory lesson, a practical lesson where students cook independently, and a task lesson where students carry out practical activities and investigations in small groups.
+At KS3, students have three lessons every two weeks.
 Students spend half of the year in Food with the rest of the year spent in Design & Technology – the classes rotate in February.
-At KS4 we run a thriving GCSE Food Preparation and Nutrition course, and offer a Food enrichment course at KS5.
-Extra-curricular activities include Year 7 and 8 Food Club and Year 9 Practical Masterclass Club.
+At KS4 we run a thriving GCSE Food Preparation and Nutrition course.

 What will you learn about?

 Students will learn how to plan, prepare, cook and serve food, developing a range of practical skills to enable them to cook independently using a range of commodities, techniques, and equipment.
 Students will cook a range of predominantly savoury dishes, including those from different culinary traditions, preparing them for independent living later in life.
 Students will learn and demonstrate excellent hygiene and food safety when preparing, storing, cooking and serving food.

 Students will develop their sensory analysis skills to become proficient in accurately describing taste, texture and smell.
 Students will also research, choose and adapt their own recipes using their sensory knowledge.